prw99r/APEC2025/README.md

 # Some examples of Computational Intelligence Algorithms

+These are a small set of simple examples to illustrate how various computational intelligence algorithms work using very basic examples.

 ## Example 1.
 A Simple Example of an Artificial Neural Network

 Applied to identify parameters for a DC/DC Converter using basic equations